Google PageSpeed Insights for Framer Sites (2026)

 High-priority fixes for Framer sites:

-Optimise large hero images for faster LCP times.
+Optimize large hero images for faster LCP times.

 Eliminate unnecessary animations or interactions.